-Existing time series forecasting methods can be roughly divided into statistical methods~\cite{smith1997traffic}, shallow model-based methods~\cite{Zeng2022AreTE,wu2023timesnet,DBLP:conf/icml/ZhouMWW0022,Yuqietal-2023-PatchTST}, and large language model (LLM)-based methods~\cite{jin2023time,liu2024unitime,DBLP:conf/nips/ZhouNW0023,liu2024spatial}.
-For statistical and shallow model-based methods, despite their success, the limited number of learnable parameters and the small-scale training data prevents them from achieving better performance~\cite{DBLP:journals/corr/abs-2402-02713}.
-Therefore, some recent advances~\cite{DBLP:conf/nips/ZhouNW0023,liu2024spatial} have incorporated pre-trained LLM~\cite{radford2019language, radford2018improving} into MTSF to benefit from the high-quality embeddings learned from abundant language data, and set new state-of-the-arts on various MTSF benchmarks.
+MTSF methods can be divided into statistical methods~\cite{smith1997traffic} and deep learning-based methods~\cite{wu2023timesnet,miao2022mba}.
+However, the limited number of learnable parameters and the small-scale training data prevent these methods from achieving better performance and being more robust~\cite{DBLP:journals/corr/abs-2402-02713,21-TNSE-Liu,chenxi2021study}.
+Recent advances~\cite{DBLP:conf/nips/ZhouNW0023} have incorporated pre-trained LLMs~\cite{radford2019language, radford2018improving} into time series to benefit from the \textit{robust} embeddings learned from abundant language data~\cite{liang2024foundation}.

-According to the types of input data, existing LLM-based methods for time series forecasting include: \textbf{(1) Time series-based LLMs}~\cite{DBLP:conf/nips/ZhouNW0023,liu2024spatial}.
-They replace LLM's tokenizer with a randomly initialized embedding layer to obtain the initial embeddings of the input time series data, which are then processed by the Transformer blocks for embedding enhancement.
-Unfortunately, the newly introduced embedding layer is still trained with limited data, and a domain gap exists between time series and language data.
-Therefore, the obtained time series embeddings may still be suboptimal; \textbf{(2) Prompt-based LLMs}~\cite{jin2023time, liu2024unitime}: to tackle them, prompt-based LLMs wrap the original time series with some text descriptions to achieve the data-to-text transformation~\cite{xue2023promptcast}, and sequentially forward the wrapped sentences to the pre-trained tokenizer and LLM blocks to obtain high-quality embeddings.
-In this way, prompt-based LLMs can show better performance than time series-based methods (some evidence is included in Section~\ref{sec:main_result}).
+Existing LLM-based methods for time series forecasting can be categorized by input data types.
+(1) \textit{Time series-based LLMs}~\cite{DBLP:conf/nips/ZhouNW0023,liu2024spatial} replace the LLM's tokenizer with a randomly initialized embedding layer to process time series data.
+However, this embedding layer initialized with random weights often results in weak embeddings due to a domain gap between time series and language data.
+(2) \textit{Prompt-based LLMs}~\cite{DBLP:journals/corr/abs-2402-02713} introduce prompts with text as additional input to help the LLMs understand the time series forecasting task.
+The prompts are contextualized within time series with text descriptions to facilitate the data-to-text transformation~\cite{jin2023time,xue2023promptcast} or directly summarize the time series information using pure text~\cite{liu2024unitime,DBLP:conf/aaai/JiaWZCL24,huangleret}.
+These prompts are then processed by pre-trained LLMs to obtain robust embeddings, allowing the prompt-based LLMs to outperform existing methods, as evidenced in Table~\ref{tab:main}.